RatInABox-Lab/RatInABox/README.md

 ```

 ## Feature run-down
-Here is a list of features loosely organised into three categories: those pertaining to
+Here is a list of features loosely organised into those pertaining to

 (i) the [`Environment`](#i-environment-features)
 * [Adding walls](#walls)